Ica-Qin/Resonate-Waves/README.md

 The water layer on top of the terrace was made in the process of 3D printing, silicone moulds, and epoxy resin making.
-We first tried a PVC board, heating it to stimulate water and using epoxy resin to cover the shape, but we failed to take the resin off the PVC board so we decided quickly to do 3D printing and silicone moulds.
+We first tried a PVC board, heating it to stimulate water and using epoxy resin to cover the shape, but we failed to take the resin off the PVC board, so we decided quickly to do 3D printing and silicone moulds.